IASA2/NomCom-Guidance/2018 Nomcom Guidance.md

 This document provides short-term guidance to the 2018 IETF Nominations Committee ("NomCom", details at <https://datatracker.ietf.org/nomcom/2018/>) to help the NomCom with their initial selections.
 An update of RFC 7437 is planned for the future.
 We request that the IETF Executive Director forward this email to the NomCom Chair.

 ## The IASA is Being Updated
 The IETF is transitioning to a new version 2.0 of the IETF Administrative Support Activity.
 As part of this transition, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new IETF Administration LLC ("IETF LLC").
 The IETF LLC will have a board of directors and the NomCom will need to appoint several members.
 A document that provides a high-level summary of the LLC structure and responsibilities can be found at <https://datatracker.ietf.org/doc/draft-ietf-iasa2-struct/>.
 The current draft operating agreement and related documents can be found at <https://github.com/IASA2/legal-and-finance>.
+The IASA2 WG mailing list can also be perused at <https://www.ietf.org/mailman/listinfo/iasa20>.

 ## Number of NomCom-Sourced Directors and Terms
 A minimum of five directors must be seated in order for the board to be constituted, and the interim board to be dissolved, as noted in <https://datatracker.ietf.org/doc/draft-ietf-iasa2-struct/>.
 One director will be appointed by ISOC.
 One director will be the IETF Chair, or a delegate appointed by the Internet Engineering Steering Group ("IESG").
 Three directors will need to be appointed by the 2018-2019 NomCom.
 The three appointments from the NomCom must be confirmed by the IESG.